 - We also use these aluminum ovals for DIY frosty dog treats.
-Toss in mashed banana, pet-safe peanut butter, kibble or whatever healthy edibles you’d like.
+Toss in mashed banana, pet-safe peanut butter, kibble, or whatever healthy edibles you’d like.
 Add water, freeze solid and serve to your well-deserving pooch.
 Safety note: Use with supervision and remove the bowl when your furry friend is finished to be sure he doesn’t gnaw on the aluminum.

-- Take advantage of built-in dividers for organizing items like screws, beads and Legos bricks.
-For other ideas, read our feature: “6 Eggcellent Uses for Egg Cartons.”
+- Take advantage of built-in dividers for organizing items like screws, beads, and Legos bricks.
+For other ideas, read our feature, “6 Eggcellent Uses for Egg Cartons.”

-- Danielle Bays of the Humane Society of the United States (HSUS) loads a bowl with clean corks and a bit of a kibble as a fun foraging activity for her cats, including Morrissey, Monroe and Meowgi.
+- Danielle Bays of the Humane Society of the United States (HSUS) loads a bowl with clean corks and a bit of kibble as a fun foraging activity for her cats, including Morrissey, Monroe, and Meowgi.
 “Some will dig in with a paw, but they mostly just shove their heads through the corks like bobbing for apples,” Bays explains.
 A word of precaution, though, when using nonedible recyclables as pet toys: Be sure to do so only with supervision and remove the items when you’re not watching to prevent pets from nibbling or swallowing pieces.
 “You don’t want to give your pet anything that might be a choking hazard, or that they might get tangled up in, or that might be harmful for them to ingest,” says Vicki Stevens of the HSUS.
 “When in doubt, ask your veterinarian.”

-- If you’re crafty, convert corks into items like wine glass charms, jewelry and bulletin boards.
-Ideas and instructions are featured in our article: “Cheers: 8 Ways to Reuse Wine Corks.”
+- If you’re crafty, convert corks into items like wine glass charms, jewelry, and bulletin boards.
+Ideas and instructions are featured in our article, “Cheers: 8 Ways to Reuse Wine Corks.”

 - Enlist empties as temporary pots for starting seeds or rooting vines.
 Be sure to wash out any residue and definitely poke drainage holes at the bottom, says Dave Whitinger, executive director of the National Gardening Association (NGA).
 Bonus recycling tip: Use plastic utensils from take-out packaging as plant markers for your green babies, especially if you’re sharing them at a plant swap event.
 Information about rooting cuttings is on the NGA’s website.

 - Make easy bird feeders from empty milk or juice cartons by cutting openings for birds to access the food and another to insert a stick or dowel as a perch while they dine.
-Variations of DIY bird feeders from soda bottles and other recyclables are on the Audubon website and in our feature: “7 DIY Recycled Bird Feeders.”
+Variations of DIY bird feeders from soda bottles and other recyclables are on the Audubon website and in our article, “7 DIY Recycled Bird Feeders.”
 Read about safe places to position bird feeders and appropriate food on the HSUS website.

-Paper boxes and bags
+Paper Boxes and Bags

 - Cut cereal and cracker boxes into blank canvases for youngsters’ crayon masterpieces.
 Bonus environmental tip: Display the artwork on windows.
 Incorporating decals and other visual elements on windows helps prevent birds from inadvertently flying into them.

-- Design gift tags using squares, ovals or free-form shapes sliced from empty food boxes.
+- Design gift tags using squares, ovals, or free-form shapes sliced from empty food boxes.
 Embellish the tags as simply or as elaborately as you please.
-Rather than store-bought tags, DIY versions are frugal, eco-friendly and refreshingly unique.
+Rather than store-bought tags, DIY versions are frugal, eco-friendly, and refreshingly unique.